 If you are a U.S. citizen or a lawful permanent resident who plans to sponsor a family member to immigrate to the United States, you probably know that you'll need to fill out various application forms.
 One of the most important you will likely to file with the Department of Homeland Security (DHS) is the I-864 Affidavit of Support.

 Its purpose is to help assure the U.S. government that your immigrating relative will not become a public charge, dependent on government aid, because you will either support your relative or reimburse any government agency from which your relative claims need-based assistance.
 Sponsors must show that their income and/or assets equal at least 125% of the Poverty Guidelines.
 (There's an exception for sponsors on active duty in the U.S. armed forces and petitioning for a spouse or child: they need to reach only 100% of the Poverty Guidelines.)

-You will likely need to file an I-864, the longest version of this form, if you have filed (or intend to file) with U.S. Citizenship and Immigration Services any of the following petitions to sponsor an immigrant for U.S. residence:
+Unfortunately for hesitant sponsors, you will likely need to file out Form I-864 if you have filed (or intend to file) with U.S. Citizenship and Immigration Services either of the following petitions to sponsor an immigrant for U.S. residence:

-Unless you qualify for one of the exemptions described under the discussion of Form I-864W below, you must submit Form I-864 even if your income is NOT sufficient to sponsor the immigrant.
+It's a basic requirement for the person to immigrate, unless you qualify for one of the exemptions described under the discussion of Form I-864W below.
+Also, you must fill out this affidavit even if your income is not sufficient to sponsor the immigrant.